v0d1ch/cardano-sl/docs/how-to/push-update-on-mainnet.md

      `applicationVersion` field.
 When you propose an update to version X, make sure that all attached installers use configuration with `applicationVersion` set to `X`.
+4. Installers corresponding to software version we're pushing to cluster
+   - Those are two executables (exe for win, pkg for mac) which are to be provided by QA (after QA procedures passed).
+They are installers provided by our CI.
+   - Advice: after providing installers, ask QA to confirm hashes are same, we don't want to ship users incorrect installers to users.
+   - IMPORTANT: pushing an installer of version N with an update with version M > N will result in the infinite installer loop (Daedalus thinks it is N, it downloads M, updates to it, but N is installed repeats), so versions should be double-checked.

 Proposing the update
 ====================